- The SPGS journey

 - Support us

 Our experienced careers and higher education team organise a host of events throughout the year that aim to introduce students to a multitude of pathways and possibilities.
-The department is led by Miss Arblaster, Director of Careers and Higher Education and supported by Miss McDonald, Careers and Higher Education Coordinator.
-Miss McDonald is also a qualified Careers Adviser and has registered career development practitioner (RCDP) status with the CDI (Career Development Institute).
+The department is led by Miss Arblaster, Director of Higher Education and supported by Ms Strode, Careers and Higher Education Administrator.

 Throughout their time at St Paul’s, students are encouraged to attend a wide variety of careers events.